 I received a very disturbing comment from a friend today.
 She told me it always looks like I have it all altogether.
-Apparently she doesn’t read my blog, or she would know how untrue that is.
+Apparently, she doesn’t read my blog, or she would know how untrue that is.

-She hasn’t asked my kids what it is like to live with someone who nearly every days asks, “What day is this?
+She hasn’t asked my kids what it is like to live with someone who nearly every day asks, “What day is this?
 Where are we going?
 Does anyone know why I came in this room?
 Did I happen to say out loud who I was going to call when I picked up the phone?”

 She doesn’t see the piles of unfiled papers or unused planners or me falling to my knees crying out, “Oh the humanity!”

 She forgot that I never return phone calls and get panicked by my undone to-do lists, rewritten them with different dates.
 Only to ignore them and try again.
 Or toss them.